ZoneMinder/zoneminder/README.txt

 detection activity is taking place and normal frame records are kept otherwise. o    Event List Ordering and Scrolling.
-It was previously the case that the 'Next' and 'Prev' buttons on the event view did not always go to the event that was expected and sometimes disappeared altogether.
+It was previously the case that the `Next' and `Prev' buttons on the event view did not always go to the event that was expected and sometimes disappeared altogether.
 This behaviour has now been modified and these buttons will now take you to the next and previous events in the list which the event was selected from.
-Thus if the list was sorted on ascending scores then the 'next' event is the one below which has a higher score etc. A possibly counterintuitive side effect of this is that as the default list is sorted by descending time the 'next' event is the one below in the list which will actually be earlier and the 'previous' event is later.
+Thus if the list was sorted on ascending scores then the `next' event is the one below which has a higher score etc. A possibly counterintuitive side effect of this is that as the default list is sorted by descending time the `next' event is the one below in the list which will actually be earlier and the `previous' event is later.
 So long as you remember that next and prev refer to the order of the list you should be ok. o    Zone Percentage Sizes.
 Zone motion detection parameters can be defined either in terms of total pixels or as a